khadir786/Spam-Email-Detection-Using-ML-Techniques/README.md

 - K-Nearest Neighbors
 - Logistic Regression

-The data is split 80-20 into training and testing subsets.
+The data is split 80-20 into training and testing subsets (ignore what it says in the notebook, it is not a 50-50 split).

 Each classifier is given a 10-fold Cross-Validation Score (accuracy).
 These scores are used to compare how well of an estimate each model can give on unseen data.